rreece/rreece.github.io/essays/language-models-and-wittgenstein.md

 -   On the other hand, that true structural relations can be found in language alone supports a view of accurate correspondence, something like the picture theory of meaning.
 -   Structural realism
--   Both Wittgensteinian views remain relevant.
+-   Both of Wittgenstein's views remain relevant.

 [^Bender2020]: @Bender_2020_Linguistic_Fundamentals_for_Natural_Language\.